tnyeanderson/zet/20230402013739/README.md

 other parts of the system.

 [This forum post](https://bbs.archlinux.org/viewtopic.php?id=280992) explains the remedy.
-In summary:
+In summary, to use `cctk` on Ubuntu 22:

-1. Install 4.8.0 using the same method as above
+1. Install the Ubuntu 20 version of the 4.8.0 package using the same method as above
 2. Get rid of the extra config created by Dell
    ```bash
    mv /etc/ld.so.conf.d/hapiintfdcc.conf /etc/ld.so.conf.d/hapiintfdcc.conf.bak